google/applied-machine-learning-intensive/v2/04_classification/03_classification_with_tensorflow/slides.md

 ```

 <!--
-The model in this lab won't look too different than the TensorFlow Keras models that we built for regressions.
+The model in this lab won't look too different than the TensorFlow Keras models that we built for regression analysis.
 The primary difference is the final layer in the model.

 We want to create a binary prediction that will let us know if a patient has heart disease or not.
-If we stick to relu activation functions for the output then there is no bound for the maximum output value, so it would be impossible to understand what the prediction confidence is.
+If we stick with the relu activation function for the output then there is no bound for the maximum output value, so it would be impossible to understand what the prediction confidence is.

 Instead we'll use an activation function that limits the output value.
-In this particular lab we use a sigmoid function so that the output is limited to the range of 0.0 to 1.0.
+In this particular lab we use a sigmoid function, so the output is limited to the range of 0.0 to 1.0.
 The output is then a measure of confidence that a patient has heart disease (since has heart disease is the 1.0 value).
 We can then decide how much confidence it takes to classifiy the patient as having heart disease.
-The choice of threshold is very important for model performance.
+The choice of threshold is very important for model performance, and remember we can measure performance at different thresholds with an RoC curve.

 -->

 ---